Physical force or threats of violence to steal property from someone. The penalty is up to life imprisonment.

 Breaking and Entering

 Definition gaining entry into someone’s house or commercial premises and committing or intending to commit another offence.
-The penalty is up to life imprisonment if the property is a house; up to seven years if the property is a commercial property.
+The penalty is up to life imprisonment if the property is a house; up to ten years if the property is a commercial property.

 Failing to Stop